Amudat

-Cultural festivals like KARAMOJA Festival and vibrant markets (in Karita and Loroo) are key attractions, offering visitors a unique insight into the Pokot culture and lifestyle.
+Cultural festivals like KARAMOJA Festival and markets (in Karita and Loroo) are key attractions, offering visitors insight into the Pokot culture and lifestyle.

 Location

 Amudat is located in Amudat District, Karamoja sub-region, in Northern Uganda.
 It lies 85 km southeast of Moroto, the largest town in the sub-region and 400 km northeast of Kampala, Uganda's capital and largest city.
 The coordinates of the town are:01 57 00N, 34 57 00E (Latitude:1°57'08.0"N, 34°56'40.0"E (Latitude:1.952223; Longitude:34.944445).

 Overview

 Amudat was selected to be the headquarters of the newly established Amudat District, which was created by Act of Parliament and began functioning on 1 July 2010.
 The town is the most eastward of all the 111 district capitals in Uganda.

 Population

 As of January 2011, it was estimated that the population of Amudat was about 1,900.